govindrai/phase-0-handbook/changing-cohorts.md

 You might also voluntarily choose to repeat.
 For this option, note that there is a $250 change fee, because your spot in your original cohort will go unfilled.
 (You should receive an invoice within 2 weeks of processing).

 Either way, only one repeat is allowed.
-Students who need to repeat more than once are likely to be asked to leave the program, unless there are extenuating circumstances.
+Students who need to repeat more than once will be asked to leave the program, unless there are extenuating circumstances.

 If you are repeating: